mubarakb/Star-Useful-Predictor/README.md

 # Star-Useful-Predictor
-Predicting star rating and usefulness with review text
+Predicting your star rating and whether your review will be useful based on the review you leave

 By: Mubarak Bajwa